-The NPSC and the NUSF support rural telehealth networks through its NUSF-57 program.
+The NPSC and the NUSF support rural telehealth networks through its NUSF-57 docket.
+The NPSC has also put accountability measures in place to ensure support is used for its intended purpose.
 In 2021, modifications were made to the program to align it with the federal Healthcare Connect Fund, or HCF, and allocated up to \$1.5 million in support to the program.
 The federal HCF program provides support of up to 65% of eligible costs, and the state program will provide support up to a maximum of 25% of total eligible costs.
 Participation in the program has steadily increased year over year, with the number of applications for funding received nearly tripling between fiscal years 2021 and 2023.
 The NPSC held a workshop in 2023 to examine whether further modifications to the program are necessary.
 The NPSC may need to examine whether existing funding is sufficient to meet the demand in the program due to increased participation.